Swish24/Terraform-EC2/EC2-Nginx-AWS-EC2.md

 }
 ```

-We are also going to configure our default_tags, we will reference this in a later mentioned variables.tf file.
+We are also going to configure our default_tags, we will reference this in a later mentioned variables file.
 <br>

 <h2><a href="https://github.com/Swish24/Terraform-EC2/blob/main/Variables.tf" target="_blank">Variables.tf</a></h2>